gandf/get-rss-feed-url-extension/README.md

 </p>

-# What is Get RSS Feed URL Extension?
+# What is Get RSS Feed URL for Slick RSS?

-**Get RSS Feed URL is a Google Chrome extension that provides links to the various RSS/Atom feeds of a website.**
+**Get RSS Feed URL for Slick RSS is a Google Chrome extension that provides links to the various RSS/Atom feeds of a website.**

 Indeed, websites do not always provide a direct link to the RSS feed.
 It is then necessary to look in the source code of the website and find the URL of the feed.